 If you want to change the default language and country, you can run the setup wizard, if not, it’s not mandatory.

 YouTube is available in the same menu that Netflix:

-- Once done, you can now watch your YouTube videos:
+- Once done, you can now watch your favorite YouTube channel with Kodi:

 Amazon Prime Video add-on